Eastertide at Kentwell

 Easter is a curious amalgamation of Pagan and Christian traditions.
 Eggs represent the rebirth of the sun.
 Hot cross buns too have pagan roots and were hung up to ward off evil.
 And did you know Good Friday is the second most important day of the year for witches?

 The Bakehouse will be very busy baking hot cross buns (donations for which go to charity).
 The cooks create a big feast for Easter Sunday.
-The players may perform Easter plays and dances - slapstick humour and traditional music.
 Visit the Needlewomen and hang something on their Trinity Tree.
 All around the manor 16th Century life will be continuing as usual.

 Children's Easter Egg Trail